Skip to content

 The rationale for this rule, set out in the report of the Joint Committee on Human Rights in 2009 and reiterated in a 2019 review by Lord Anderson QC (subsequently Lord Anderson of Ipswich), is that using intercept evidence in court would require agencies to disclose their interception capabilities and methods to defence counsel, jeopardising ongoing operations and foreign intelligence partnerships.
 Critics, including the International Association of Prosecutors and a series of academic commentators, have argued that this results in guilty defendants being acquitted because the best evidence against them cannot be used, and that allied jurisdictions (including the US and Australia) manage to use intercept evidence in court without catastrophic disclosure of methods.

-The Veale Review (referring to the 2019 publication by independent legal expert David Anderson) and the Lobban Review (the 2023 independent review conducted by Sir Iain Lobban, former GCHQ Director) both examined the intercept evidence admissibility question.
+The 2019 review by David Anderson QC (Lord Anderson of Ipswich) and the 2023 review conducted by Sir Iain Lobban, former GCHQ Director, both examined the intercept evidence admissibility question.
 Lobban's review concluded that the prohibition should be maintained in its current form, but recommended exploring a mechanism for "exceptional cases" where the evidence could be used in proceedings conducted under stringent disclosure controls.
 No legislative change had been made as of early 2025.

 The EU's electronic communications privacy framework rests on the ePrivacy Directive (Directive 2002/58/EC on privacy and electronic communications), which governs the confidentiality of communications content and traffic data transmitted over publicly available electronic communications networks.
 Article 5 of the ePrivacy Directive requires member states to ensure the confidentiality of communications, prohibiting interception, surveillance, and storage of communications by anyone other than the parties to the communication, except with the users' consent or pursuant to a legal authorisation under national law.